-4. Simple exercises provide a mini full-body workout, no equipment needed.
-Do 10-15 repetitions of body weight exercises like push ups, squats and crunches every other day for your muscle work.
+4. Simple exercises provide a mini full-body workout, no equipment is needed.
+Do 10-15 repetitions of bodyweight exercises like push-ups, squats, and crunches every other day for your muscle work.
 Too easy?
 Add another set of each.

 5. Combat the negative effects of prolonged sitting.
 For every hour you’re sitting, get up and move around for five minutes.

-6. Count your steps with your smart phone, pedometer or other tracking device.
+6. Count your steps with your smartphone, pedometer, or other tracking devices.
 See how many steps you average and then build on them.
 Try to add 1000 steps per day every week until you hit 10,000 in a day!

 7. Use the small moments of your day to do a few minutes of exercise while you’re standing at the kitchen sink, sitting at your desk, relaxing on the couch.

 8. Stand on one leg while brushing your teeth to improve balance.

 9. Do range of motion exercises in the shower.
 The warm, moist air is perfect for limbering up stiff hands and fingers.